-Cappuccinos, lattes, vanilla-flavored goop, or just straight up espresso are all fair game for this new start up, which CupsTelAviv CEO Alon Ezer tells The Times of Israel is the only loyalty program they know of that goes across a specific chain.
+Cappuccinos, lattes, vanilla-flavored goop, or just straight up espresso are all fair game for this new start up, which CupsTelAviv (site is no longer working since Oct.
+2020) CEO Alon Ezer says it is the only loyalty program they know of that goes across a specific chain.

-“As far as I know, this is the only such loyalty program anywhere in the world, and it holds a great promise for not only coffee shops, but for brick-and-mortar retailers of all kinds,” he said.
+“As far as I know,” he says “this is the only such loyalty program anywhere in the world, and it holds a great promise for not only coffee shops, but for brick-and-mortar retailers of all kinds.”

 Back when I was a devoted coffee drinker who couldn’t get past 10am without some serious caffeine coursing through my veins, I used to spend at least $8 a day on a couple of cups of coffee from various venders throughout the country.
 Multiply eight by 30, and that’s a lot of beans so this Android and iPhone app-driven program would have been great for me.